After multiple successful trips to Kilimanjaro, we’re once again returning to the amazing country of Tanzania and the highest mountain in Africa.

 Standing on the top of a mountain like Kilimanjaro expands your world and is a journey in personal development.
 Doing the whole thing with other entrepreneurs from around the world sparks some super interesting conversations on the mountain and just adds to the overall experience.

-Before we head to Kilimanjaro we will kick off the trip by doing a safari and visiting a Maasai village.
+Before we head to Kilimanjaro we will kick off the trip by doing a safari.

 We can’t wait to climb Kilimanjaro with you!